1995 San Diego tank rampage

+Nelson was able to steal the tank by entering through the armory gates, which were unlocked, and breaking off a padlock securing the tank.
+He drove the tank for about 25 minutes, first through residential streets and then on a highway, where the tank crashed and was partially disabled.
+San Diego police forced the hatch open and fatally shot Nelson.

-Nelson's motives are unknown, though speculated-upon.
-The incident raised questions about military security at the Guard armory, and spurred changes in California's tank storage.
+Nelson's motives are unknown; at the time of his death, his blood alcohol content was twice the legal limit for driving.
+Police were criticized for not attempting to negotiate with Nelson or incapacitate him with tear gas, but the district attorney justified the shooting.
+The incident raised questions about military security at the Guard armory and spurred changes in California's tank storage.
+The Guard was held financially responsible for the damage to infrastructure and property.

 Background

 Shawn Nelson

-Born on August 21, 1959 in California, Shawn Timothy Nelson was the second of Betty and Fred Nelson's three sons.
+Born on August 21, 1959, in California, Shawn Timothy Nelson was the second of Betty and Fred Nelson's three sons.
 He attended James Madison High School—where he was a sophomore during the 1975–1976 academic year, grew up in Clairemont, San Diego, and later married Suzy Hellman in 1984.

-In 1978, Nelson enlisted in the United States Army.
+In 1978, Nelson enlisted in the United States Army and received training at Fort Knox.
 He was stationed in Germany with the Armor Branch as a tank commander.
 Private Nelson separated in 1980 due to multifaceted' disciplinary problems" with an honorable discharge.
 Afterwards, he began a successful career in plumbing, eventually starting his own San Diego business in 1991.

 A patient at Sharp Memorial Hospital in 1990, Nelson later sued the hospital over a fight involving an emergency room security guard.
 Nelson sued them again in 1992 for malpractice, the same year his mother died there.
 The lawsuits were consolidated and dismissed in 1993.
 Nelson's brother would later say that Shawn Nelson "thought he got a raw deal there".

 In Clairemont, Nelson was a minor celebrity for his unusual behavior.
 He spent nighttime hours mowing his lawn and digging for gold in a 20 ft backyard pit, his property was covered in machine detritus and garbage, and police had visited nine times in 1994–95 "on calls ranging from reports of domestic violence to a complaint that Nelson's van had been stolen."
-He was renowned, but not well-known by his neighbors.
+He was renowned, but not well known by his neighbors.

 Nelson long struggled with alcohol abuse and methamphetamines, a factor in his wife leaving in 1991.
 Nelson's van and plumbing tools were stolen in June 1994, and his contracting business declined.
 By May 1995, Nelson had "a history of medical problems", including a spinal fracture caused by a motorcycle crash.
 Unemployed, his house on Willamette Avenue was being foreclosed upon, his utilities had been shut off, an eviction notice had been served, and he had recently broken up with a girlfriend.
 Nelson made "statements alluding to suicide".